willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 Users can schedule up to 10 prompts to run at specific times, with responses delivered to the right rail of their Bizchat experience.
 These prompts can be set to run on a recurring basis, ensuring users receive necessary information aligned with their workflow.
 Responses from scheduled prompts are bolded and have a recurring icon to help users identify them easily.

 To learn more about Scheduled prompts for your users, see [support article link].

+## Opt in or out of preview

+If you’re interested in joining the preview, you must opt-in.
+To be eligible, you must have:

+- Copilot license
+- Optional Connected Experience (OCE) admin toggle enabled
+- DLP policies configured to allow the Microsoft 365 Copilot connector in your default Power Platform environment

+You can start the opt-in process by submitting a support ticket and stating that you would like to join the Scheduled Prompts preview.
+Our engineers can help validate eligibility criteria and enroll you into the preview program.

+To opt out of the preview, you can similarly submit a customer support ticket requesting to opt out.
+To learn more about how to do this, see [Get support for Microsoft 365 for business](/microsoft-365/admin/get-help-support).